Ayamachii/Task2/README.md

 # Task2
-Checkout screen
-data binding is not used
+2 activities using data binding